Today is the feast day of St Mellitus, who died on this day in 624.

 “In the year of our Lord 616 … the death of Sabert [Sebert], king of the East Saxons … left three sons, still pagans, to inherit his … crown.
 They immediately began openly to give themselves up to idolatry, … and … granted free licence to their subjects to serve idols.
 And when they saw the bishop [Mellitus] … celebrating Mass … , filled, as they were, with folly and ignorance, they said unto him … ‘We will not enter into that font, because we … do not stand in need of it, and yet we will be refreshed by that bread’.
 And being … earnestly admonished by him, that this could by no means be done, nor would any one be admitted to partake of the sacred Oblation without the holy cleansing, … they said, filled with rage, ‘If you will not comply with us in so small a matter as that which we require, you shall not stay in our province’.
 And they drove him out … and his company … from their kingdom [Essex].
 [And] King Eadbald … was not able to restore the bishop to his church against the will and consent of the pagans”.

 Saxon St Paul’s is discussed on various of our walks, including the “Dark Age (Saxon and Viking) London” themed special.

 Further details of all our walks are available in the Our Guided Walks section of this web-site.

 Bookings may be made through the “Contact/Booking” section of the web-site, or by e-mail (email@example.com).

-The second, “The Church of Paulesbyri”, was built between 675-85 by the Bishop, Erkenwald, and destroyed by the Vikings in 961.
+(*) The second St Paul’s, “The Church of Paulesbyri”, was built during the Bishopric of Erkenwald, between 675-85, and destroyed by the Vikings in 961.